-G.2 Organization of the Final Mitigation Monitoring Plan
+G.2 Organization of the Final Mitigation Monitoring Program

-If the project or an alternative to the project is approved, the MMCRP should serve as a self-contained general reference for the Mitigation Monitoring Program adopted by the Commission for the Jefferson-Martin 230 kV Transmission Line Project.
-To accomplish this, the Final Mitigation Monitoring Plan should contain seven elements (as indicated below).
-If and when a project has been approved by the Commission, the CPUC will compile the Final Plan from the Mitigation Monitoring Program in the Final EIR, as adopted.
-The elements of the Mitigation Monitoring Plan are as follows:
+If the project is approved, the MMCRP should serve as a self-contained general reference for the mitigation monitoring program adopted by the CPUC for the project.
+To accomplish this, the final mitigation monitoring program (final plan) should contain the following elements.
+If and when a project has been approved by the CPUC, it will compile the final plan from the mitigation monitoring program in the final EIR, as adopted.
+The elements of the mitigation monitoring program are as follows: